dev-academy-programme/orientation---Archived/tools/git-and-github/using-github-during-phase-0.md

   </figcaption>
 </figure>

-## Step 2: Go to your working folder
+## Step 2: Go to your working directory

-We've added a folder inside your home folder called "workspace".
+Add a directory inside your home directory called "workspace".
 This is a common convention.
-You should put all your repositories in this folder so they are easy to find and keep track of.
+You should put all your repositories in this directory so they are easy to find and keep track of.

-- Open the terminal on your virtual machine.
+- Open the terminal
 - Type `cd ~/workspace`.

 ## Step 3: Clone your repo to workspace

 - Inside the workspace directory clone the repo into your workspace.
 Do this by pasting the copied link from the GitHub repo that you created in Step one, (figure 2).
 E.g. `git clone https://the-link-you-copied-when-you-created-your-repo.git`.
-- Move into your repo's folder using the `cd` command, e.g., `cd sprint-1`.
+- Move into your repo's directory using the `cd` command, e.g., `cd sprint-1`.
-- View the contents of the folder using `ls -al`.
+- View the contents of the directory using `ls -al`.
 You should see the sprint file you just created.
 - Open the cloned file in Atom using the command `atom .`.

 <figure>
   <img src="../../images/git-atom-terminal.png" alt="Clone the repo and open in Atom"><br>
   <figcaption>
-    <p><strong>Figure 3:</strong> Clone the repo into your workspace folder, open in Atom</p>
+    <p><strong>Figure 3:</strong> Clone the repo into your workspace directory, open in Atom</p>
   </figcaption>
 </figure>

 ## Step 4: Create a new file in your directory

-Now Atom has opened in the `sprint-1` folder and I see this:
+Now Atom has opened in the `sprint-1` directory and I see this:

 <figure>
   <img src="../../images/repo-in-atom.png" alt="Project open in Atom"><br>